All the world’s a stage,

 In philosophical counseling I offer a counseling form called The Godgame.
 Here I directly use runes, tarots and oracles.
 The Godgame is, in this context, a kind of role-playing game, or, a storytelling game.
 It is inseparable connected with forest therapy.
 This is the most advanced counseling form in that it requires familarity with my cultural criticism, hereunder the general concept of The Matrix Conspiracy, and, the underlying occult structure: The Godgame.

-When that is said, this counseling form is also a kind of children´s game, which requires an ironical distance to yourself.
+The Godgame is a kind of children´s game, which requires an ironical distance to yourself.
 You play a role such as a forest wanderer, or a Grail seeker.
 As suggested in my article Counseling in the Mythic Forest of Rold, you are a character trying to awake from The Matrix Conspiracy and The Godgame.
 You are trying to become a member of the resistance, a "Godgame Hacker".

-On this journey we will discriminate between base magic and higher magic.
-For base magic (divination, shamanic journeys and healing) we will use some tools, such as Hallowquest cards and runes.
+On this "Grail Quest", or "Ringbaerer´s Quest", we will discriminate between base magic and higher magic.
+For base magic (divination, shamanic journeys and healing) we will use some tools, such as Hallowquest cards and runes (and Crowley´s Thoth Tarot as frame of reference).
 For higher magic we will use Meditation as an Art of Life.
 The whole thing is in other words paradoxical: we use tools of base magic in order to understand the delusional aspect of base magic, and in this way enter into higher magic.
 Base magic is in other words a "Gatekeeper".
 Central in this counseling form is the healing art of storytelling.

 In connection with divination, healing and shamanic journeys, I always make aware of what I, in the introduction to my first book, Meditation as an Art of Life - a Basic Reader, called "The Four Philosophical Hindrances and Openings".
 To see their relation to a "666 conspiracy", see my article: The Four Philosophical Hindrances and Openings.
 Also see the start of my article, Nordic Shamanism and Forest Therapy.
 Here you can read an account of the difference between base magic (shamanism, occultism) and higher magic (theurgy, meditation).